 Sign up for our newsletter to hear first about program announcements and application deadlines.

-This facilitated course is designed for eight writers of creative nonfiction and memoir who have begun to publish in journals and want to go beyond the basics of the genre.
-Part workshop and part style-incubator, in these sessions we will discuss ways to approach form, voice, and challenging material via the art of the particular.
-This course includes one-on-one meetings with the instructor and short lessons in freshening your approach and testing the limits of the genre.
+This is a facilitated, online course for about eight writers of creative nonfiction and memoir who have begun to publish in journals and want to go beyond the basics of the genre.
+The Nonfiction Course focuses on works-in-progress and offers group discussions / critiques, writing time, and individual one-on-one meetings with the instructor.
 Application is open to writers 19 years of age and older from Canada and abroad.

 Application